 The pioneer settlement of Springfield began when John Kelly, his wife Mary, their five children, and John’s brother, Elisha, arrived in the area in the spring of 1819.
-The next year, they built the first cabin at what is now the northwest corner of Second and Jefferson Streets in 1820.
+The following year, they built the first cabin at the northwest corner of Second and Jefferson Streets in 1820.
 Other pioneers from North Carolina, Virginia, and Kentucky followed, taking advantage of the area’s fertile soil and trading opportunities.

-In 1821, Zachariah Peter, William Drennan and Rivers Cormack drove a stake in the ground at a point in the prairie near John Kelly’s field and a town was officially born.
+In 1821, Zachariah Peter, William Drennan, and Rivers Cormack drove a stake in the ground at a point in the prairie near John Kelly’s field, and a town was officially born.
 It was first named Calhoun after Senator John C. Calhoun of South Carolina.
 A trail traveling past John Kelly’s cabin brought supplies to the settlement from the Illinois River and soon became the first street, called Jefferson.
-In the same year, a man named Elijah Iles opened the first store on Jefferson Street, purchasing goods from St. Louis, Missouri and having them brought to the settlement.
+In the same year, Elijah Iles opened the first store on Jefferson Street, purchasing goods from St. Louis, Missouri, and having them brought to the settlement.
 Calhoun then was designated as the county seat of Sangamon County

-School was first taught in a log building during the winter of 1821-22.
-Like most pioneer settlements, it took no time at all for taverns to spring up, the first of which was opened by Elijah Slater in 1822, where travelers were provided with food, drink and a place to stay.
+The school was first taught in a log building during the winter of 1821-22.
+Like most pioneer settlements, it took no time for taverns to spring up, the first of which was opened by Elijah Slater in 1822, where travelers were provided with food, drink, and a place to stay.
 Two more taverns quickly followed.
-In 1830 the Methodists built the first church in the burgeoning community and the Presbyterians opened a new brick church just one month later.
+In 1830 the Methodists built the first church in the burgeoning community, and the Presbyterians opened a new brick church just one month later.

-In 1837, due in large part to the political maneuverings of a young politician named Abraham Lincoln; the state capital was moved from Vandalia to Springfield.
+In 1837, mainly due to the political maneuverings of a young politician named Abraham Lincoln, the state capital was moved from Vandalia to Springfield.
 On April 15, 1837, Lincoln moved to Springfield from nearby New Salem and began practicing law with John T. Stuart, a prominent Springfield attorney.

-On February 11, 1861, Lincoln stood on a platform of the train station and in a voice filled with emotion, shared his parting words for Springfield Illinois.
+On February 11, 1861, Lincoln stood on a train station platform and, in a voice filled with emotion, shared his parting words for Springfield, Illinois.
 To the large crowd that gathered, he said:

 He left Springfield that day and would never return during his lifetime.